What is Keratoconus?

 Collagen Cross-Linking procedure is an in-rooms intervention that takes approximately one hour and it involves disruption of the surface layer of the cornea, which allows a riboflavin (vitamin B2) drop to penetrate into the substance of the cornea.
 When the cornea is soaked in riboflavin, the eye is then exposed to an ultraviolet light of a known energy level for a period of 30 minutes that allows the collagen fibres of the cornea to connect with one another and stiffen up.

-If the best-corrected vision with glasses cannot be significantly improved due to the abnormal corneal shape, one can improve visual quality by either reshaping the cornea or replacing it.
+If the best-corrected vision with glasses cannot be significantly improved due to the abnormal corneal shape, vision quality can be improved by either reshaping the cornea or replacing it.
 Reshaping the cornea involves either the use of an excimer laser or an intracorneal ring segment.

 Reshaping the cornea